Beyond the Vision Encoder: Identifying and Mitigating Spatial Bias in Large Vision-Language Models: Introduction

+To address this, we propose Adaptive Global Context Injection (AGCI), a lightweight and effective mechanism that explicitly reinforces global visual semantics at the LLM stage.
+In specific, AGCI injects the global visual context into each image token based on semantic similarity, strengthening tokens with less information while preserving those that are already semantically aligned.
+This design restores stable access to global context of image during cross-modal reasoning without modifying the underlying model architecture.
+We adapt AGCI for broader downstream tasks.
+Results on six benchmark datasets show that AGCI can enhance LVLMs not only on general VQA, but also on hallucination‑ and OCR-oriented tasks, demonstrating the effectiveness and generalizability of AGCI.
+And the visualization of information flow from image token to text token further emphasizes the importance of incorporating global image context.

 To summarize, our contributions are threefold.
 First, we provide a systematic investigation of spatial robustness in LVLMs's semantic understanding, empirically demonstrating through novel probes that LVLMs' predictions vary significantly with the spatial location of identical visual content.
-Second, we pinpoint the root cause of this bias to the LLM's position-sensitive cross-modal interactions, rather than to deficiencies in the vision encoder.
-Third, we introduce Balanced Position Assignment (BaPA), a lightweight and generalizable method that improves spatial robustness without sacrificing downstream performance, validated through both probing tasks and five multimodal benchmarks.
+Second, we pinpoint the root cause of this bias to the loss of global image context caused by the causal attention mechanism in LLMs, rather than to deficiencies in the vision encoder.
+Third, we introduce Adaptive Global Context Injection (AGCI), a simple yet effective method that improves spatial robustness without sacrificing downstream performance, validated through both probing tasks and six multimodal benchmarks\footnote{Our data and code are available at \url{https://github.com/AAAndy-Zhu/AGCI}}.